c-hive/guides/ci/gh-actions.md

 #### Print current ref

 At the moment, when using `on: [push]` [it's not possible to distingish an on-tag-push build from an on-commit-push build](https://github.community/t5/GitHub-Actions/Differentiate-between-tag-and-non-tag-builds/m-p/39540).
 There can be additional actions on a tag build, such as releasing.
-To make the difference clear in the logs, add a step to the current ref.
+To make the difference clear in the logs, add a step to print the current ref.

 GOOD